Skip to content

 Overview

 The paired model is used when both conditions are evaluated on the same items or subjects.
-It uses a pooled Bernoulli logistic regression with a Laplace approximation (MAP + analytical Hessian) for fast, analytic posterior inference.
+It uses a Bernoulli logistic regression with a Laplace approximation (MAP + analytical Hessian) for fast, analytic posterior inference.

 Generative model